Ice, Snow, & Roof Collapses

-But even if you have the best and most comprehensive policy this side of Timbuktu, it’s not smart to wait around for insurance to pick up the tab.
+But even if you have the best and most comprehensive policy this side of Timbuktu, it’s not smart to wait around for insurance to most likely pick up the tab.

 Some insurance companies are great.
 They issue the check right away.
 Others make you wait weeks.
 Even if you receive a check within 24 hours it will still take time to get contractors out to fix the damage.
 Meanwhile, you get to molder in a hotel or stay with your mother-in-law.

 Most roofs protect things under them.
-What’s under your roof won’t be covered.
-Your TV, big leather easy-chair, and other spoils won’t be covered by your homeowner’s insurance.
+What’s under your roof may very-well not be covered.
+Your TV, big leather easy-chair, and other spoils may not be covered by your homeowner’s insurance.
 You’ll have to pay for all of that out-of-pocket, in addition to the deductible you’ll need to scrape together.